kikumar3189/selenium-cucumber-automation-framework/README.md

 Author: kishork163@gmail.com

-Description: A learning project to learn web automation using Selenium.
+Description: A comprehensive project showcasing web UI test automation using Selenium and Cucumber.
 This includes writing scenarios following Behavior driven methodology using Cucumber.

 Note: This project has been created using:

 Java: 1.8

 Maven: 3.6

+Spring

 Chrome: Version 79.0.3945.130 (Official Build) (64-bit)